ewache04/Parks_and_Rec_Create_db/sql_queries_and_analytical_insights/README.md

 ---

 ## **Next Steps**
-- Explore the `csv_files` folder for raw data used in the database.
+- Explore the `csv_files` folder for exported  raw data used in the database.
 - Refer to the `database` folder for scripts to set up and populate the database.
 - Use the `media` folder for visual representations of the database tables.